mindspore-ai/docs/docs/mindspore/faq/source_en/feature_advice.md

 <font size=3>**Q: What should I do if a Protobuf memory limit error is reported during the process of using ckpt or exporting a model?**</font>

-A: When a single Protobuf data is too large, because Protobuf itself limits the size of the data stream, a memory limit error will be reported.
+A: When a single protobuf data is too large, because Protobuf itself limits the size of the data stream, a memory limit error will be reported.
 At this time, the restriction can be lifted by setting the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`.

 <br/>

 <font size=3>**Q: What is the difference between the PyNative and Graph modes?**</font>

+A: Compare through the following four aspects:

-A: In terms of network execution, operators used in the two modes are the same.
+- In terms of network execution：operators used in the two modes are the same.
 Therefore, when the same network and operators are executed in the two modes, the accuracy is the same.
 As Graph mode uses graph optimization, calculation graph sinking and other technologies, it has higher performance and efficiency in executing the network.

-In terms of application scenarios, Graph mode requires the network structure to be built at the beginning, and then the framework performs entire graph optimization and execution.
+- In terms of application scenarios,:Graph mode requires the network structure to be built at the beginning, and then the framework performs entire graph optimization and execution.
 This mode is suitable to scenarios where the network is fixed and high performance is required.

-The two modes are supported on different hardware (such as `Ascend`, `GPU`, and `CPU`).
+- The two modes are supported on different hardware (such as `Ascend`, `GPU`, and `CPU`).

-In terms of code debugging, since operators are executed line by line in PyNative mode, you can directly debug the Python code and view the `/api` output or execution result of the corresponding operator at any breakpoint in the code.
+- In terms of code debugging,:since operators are executed line by line in PyNative mode, you can directly debug the Python code and view the `/api` output or execution result of the corresponding operator at any breakpoint in the code.
 In Graph mode, the network is built but not executed in the constructor function.
 Therefore, you cannot obtain the output of the corresponding operator at breakpoints in the `construct` function.
 You can only specify operators and print their output results, and then view the results after the network execution is completed.

 <br/>

 <font size=3>**Q: Does MindSpore run only on Huawei `NPUs`?**</font>

-A: MindSpore supports Huawei Ascend `NPUs`, `GPUs`, and `CPUs`, and supports heterogeneous computing.
+A: MindSpore supports Huawei `Ascend`, `GPUs`, and `CPUs`, and supports heterogeneous computing.

 <br/>